chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/README.md

 Ongoing, first-in-human clinical trials illustrate the feasibility and translational potential of human pluripotent stem cell (hPSC)-based cell therapies in Parkinson’s disease (PD).
 However, a major unresolved challenge in the field is the extensive cell death following transplantation with <10% of grafted dopamine neurons surviving.
 Here, we performed a pooled CRISPR/Cas9 screen to enhance survival of postmitotic dopamine neurons in vivo.
 We identified p53-mediated apoptotic cell death as major contributor to dopamine neuron loss and uncovered a causal link of TNFa-NFκB signaling in limiting cell survival.
 As a translationally applicable strategy to purify postmitotic dopamine neurons, we performed a cell surface marker screen that enabled purification without the need for genetic reporters.
 Combining cell sorting with adalimumab pretreatment, a clinically approved and widely used TNFa inhibitor, enabled efficient engraftment of postmitotic dopamine neurons leading to extensive re-innervation and functional recovery in a preclinical PD mouse model.
 Thus, transient TNFa inhibition presents a clinically relevant strategy to enhance survival and enable engraftment of postmitotic human PSC-derived dopamine neurons in PD.

-Here, we provide an overview of the data and scripts that we used for the paper.
+Here, we provide an overview of the data and scripts that we used.

 **CONTENT**: